linkby-hiring/linkby-hiring.github.io/tech/exercises/data-analyst.md

 Each row should uniquely represent the average RPM of a publisher brand for a given month.

 ### Exercise 8

 Imagine you are now part of the senior management team.
-List 3 reports/queries that you think will be of highest value to Linkby based on the understanding you have so far with regards to advertisers, publishers, campaigns &amp; clicks from this assessment (eg. Top 10 performing publishers across all markets from a revenue perspective).
+List 3 reports/queries that you think will be of highest value to Linkby based on the understanding you have so far with regards to advertisers, publishers, campaigns &amp; clicks from this assessment (eg. Top 10 performing publishers across all markets).
 Include brief explanations of why you chose these 3.